Basketball Africa League: Trophy and prize money

 The champions of the BAL finals receive the competitions' trophy, which is inspired by the adansonia (more commonly known as baobab), a common type of tree in Africa.
+Since the 2025 season, the players and coaches on the championship team also receive championship rings, following a North American sports tradition.

 In the inaugural season in 2021, the champions reportedly received $100,000 in prize money; runners-up received $75,000; third place $55,000 and fourth place $25,000.

 Organisation, ownership and investments

 The BAL is owned and operated by NBA Africa, a sub-entity of the NBA which was established in May 2021.
 Since then, the league has been driven by private investments.
 At the moment of establishment, strategic investors including a consortium of Babatunde “Tunde” Folawiyo, Helios Fairfax Partners Corporation (HFP).
 Other investors included former players such as Dikembe Mutombo, Junior Bridgeman, Luol Deng, Grant Hill, Joakim Noah and Ian Mahinmi.
 Two months later, it was announced that former President of the United States Barack Obama joined NBA Africa as a strategic partner while also purchasing a minority stake in the organisation.
-NBA commmissioner Adam Silver stated that NBA Africa was valued at $1 billion.
+NBA commissioner Adam Silver stated that NBA Africa was valued at $1 billion.

 The organisation of the league currently exists out of: